Lerna Monorepo Mocha Setup (JavaScript)

 lerna add @YOUR-SCOPE/LIBRARY --scope=@YOUR-SCOPE/PACKAGE

-• Substitite YOUR-SCOPE with your npm scope
+• Substitute YOUR-SCOPE with your npm scope

 • Substitute LIBRARY with the name of the library that the package needs